 A structure for managing behaviour within school which includes our Behaviour Principles.

 We believe that children can reach their full potential only by receiving full time education, through regular and structured attendance.

-In the schools of The Jubilee Federation we believe that Collective Worship plays a very important role in the life of our school.
+In the schools of The Jubilee with Pebblebed Federation we believe that Collective Worship plays a very important role in the life of our school.

 If you have any concerns please come and see us and discuss them face to face.
-However, in the document attached you can find the federation complaints' procedure.
+However, in the documents attached you can find the federation complaints' procedures.

 Marking is a significant form of communication between the child and the audience.
 It is an acknowledgement of the achievements of the individual child and should be used to encourage.

 All teaching and subsequent learning have their foundations in the school aims.
 Pupil learning is the core purpose of the school.

 We aim to enable children to develop spiritual understanding, to begin to comprehend what it means to be a person of faith, and to accept and value those whose commitments, values and ways of life are different from their own.